RujalAcharya/CTF-Writeups/CSICTF-2020/Machine Fix/README.md

 print(count)
 ```
  <br>
  When I looked at the code, my first instinct was to try running the code.So as a gentleman, I ran the code, which took forever to give output.
 Later on, I realized that the problem was to optimize the code so that we could get the output quickly.
-I felt dumb.
+I felt dumb.<br>
+ When I scanned through the code, I realized that the main reason the code takes forever to run is the value of n in the while loop.
+So, i modified the code a little bit as <a href='https://github.com/TheFakeS1imShady/CTF-Writeups/blob/master/CSICTF-2020/Machine%20Fix/pattern.py'>pattern.py</a> so that I could look at the output of the program in the desired range of value of n.